 Starting with the most immediate concerns, we will look at the reason(s) each mod is needed and details to help you get started.
 There is often more than one way to fix these problems, but we will explain the most common solutions.
 If you have any questions, feel free to leave a message in the comments below.

 The MOSFET Board is one of the most important safety mods for the Anet A8.
 When the heated bed warms up, it draws a large amount of current through a small connector on the board.
 Since this connector isn’t rated for the power it pulls, it will inevitably melt the terminal and when it does, there is a decent chance it can start a fire.

 One option is to upgrade it using a beefy XT60 connector instead, but this also means we have to solder the board.
 As a better alternative, a MOSFET Board is cheap, easy to install and won’t require any special tools.
 Once we are finished, the power for the heated bed will come directly from the power supply and bypass the connector almost entirely.

-Note: Do not install a second MOSFET for the hotend.
+Note: Do NOT install a second MOSFET for the hotend.
 While this has become a common practice, it is unnecessary and creates an additional point of failure.
-The hotend doesn’t draw enough current to warrant the need for another external MOSFET board.
+The hotend does not draw enough current to warrant the need for another external MOSFET board.